MLB rumors: Latest news, buzz, trades and more | FOX Sports

 MLB rumors: Latest news, buzz, trades and more

-Through the first month and a half of the Major League Baseball, rumors are already starting to fly about deals that could be made before the trade deadline.
+Through the first two months of the Major League Baseball season, rumors are already starting to fly about deals that could be made before the trade deadline.

 As teams scramble to get a foothold of their positions in their respective divisions, injuries have already derailed some teams potential at a postseason berth.